-A student who wishes to drop a single course may do so by obtaining a "Drop/Add Form" from the Records Office or Campus Administrative Office and by processing the form.
+A student who wishes to drop a single course may do so online or by obtaining a "Drop/Add Form" from the Records Office.
 Prior to the deadline date specified in the college calendar, the student will receive a grade of "W" for any course dropped.
 Withdrawal after the date specified in the calendar is permitted only under extenuating circumstances and requires the approval of the appropriate instructional dean.
 A grade of "W" is assigned if the student is doing satisfactory work and approval is given.
 Otherwise, a grade of "F" is assigned.
 Courses in which a final grade has been earned may not be dropped.
-A student may also drop a single course via the internet.